 I like SafetyWing, a good insurance perfect for people who, like me, move around a lot, going from one country to another, carry their job with them and often they don’t know their itinerary in advance.

-SafetyWing is a very affordable insurance (it starts at $37 per 4 weeks).
+SafetyWing is a very affordable insurance (it starts at $40 per 4 weeks).
 It is a combination between a great medical insurance for travelers, and an old school travel insurance.
 At the moment, SafetyWing doesn’t cover electronics (so it’s better for those who don’t carry too many valuables with them) and extreme adventure sports – however, they are working on adding these two options in the next couple of months.

 What I like about it is that it works like a subscription: you pick a start date and can cancel whenever you want.
 There is no maximum duration for your trip (so it’s perfect even if you don’t have a return date set) and you can set up monthly auto-renewal so that you can be sure your coverage won’t expire.
 And instead of paying it all at once for a year (if you are traveling that long) you just pay every month – so you don’t have to shell out a huge chunk of money all at once.

 The actual final monthly cost of SafetyWing depends on a number of factors – ie your age and the countries you will be visiting (it’s going to be more expensive if you plan to visit the US).
 Each quote is personal, so I recommend visiting SafetyWing website to get a quote for your personal backpacker travel insurance.

 One thing I shall point out about claims to SafetyWing is that it works on a $250 USD minimum deductible system.
 In other words, if you have expenses for less than that, you can still file a claim but you will be credited the money back once you reach the minimum threshold of $250.
 I filed a claim for medical expenses in October, for around $125 USD.
 After two full months I received a notice that the claim had been accepted, and I got a credit note (I know, it is awkward).